Shaina-Z/Git-Cookin-/egdd.md

 \- Sending Out Orders to Customers: Players will be told to input specific git commands to fulfill different customer orders.
 They will be told to merge from specific branches for combined orders as well as modify recipe files in case a customer wants modifications.
 \-Correct Orders: If you correctly fulfill an order, the customer will smile and eat their food.
 \-Incorrect Orders: If you incorrectly fulfill an order, the customer will frown and walk out of the restaurant, giving you a bad review
 \- Failing Day(s): If the player doesn’t fulfill enough orders, the player will be shown a failure screen.
-The screen will inform the player that they have gotten fired and they need to go find another job.
+The screen will inform the player that they have been fired and they need to go find another job.
 \- All Days Complete: After working through all six days, the player will be done for the week, and a message will appear showing that their restaurant is successfully open for business.